-San Angelo MPO has developed and is currently updating a Bicycle and Pedestrian Master Plan.
+San Angelo MPO has developed a Bicycle and Pedestrian Master Plan.
 The plan was created to provide the community with a strategy for creating an environment where people could choose to bicycle or walk safely to their destinations.
 It is necessary to keep it fresh and in step with the changes in our metropolitan area.
 This plan is always under consideration for timeliness and update by a Bike/Ped advisory committee.